Liturgical Press

 The ongoing synodal process of the Catholic Church engages a new vision of being church within human history and society.

-In A Council by Another Name? world-renowned European theologian Christoph Theobald explains why synodality is a constitutive dimension of the church and urges readers, especially ecclesial leaders, to trust the synodal process and to engage in it in their rightful place.
+In A Council by Another Name? world-renowned French theologian Christoph Theobald explains why synodality is a constitutive dimension of the church and urges readers, especially ecclesial leaders, to trust the synodal process and to engage in it in their rightful place.
 Based on conversion that is both personal and institutional, Theobald cites Pope Francis’s call for cooperation and creativity as an essential element for confronting the current difficulties effectively, approaching the future peacefully, and welcoming a new and decisive vision of the church within human history and society.

-This is a Revised and Expanded Edition of the second French edition.
+This is a revised and expanded edition of the second French edition.

 ISBN: 9780814689714, 8971